BrummieQuinn/Javascript/chapter 6/chapter6.md

     - output as part of a string sentence
     - invoke and pass in desired value within rounded brackets

+* Planning:
+- just realised I didn't do any planning for the last one, but I didn't really struggle until the anonymous function bit.
+    - I misread anonymous as arrow function: have no idea why apart from the fact that I obviously need to read questions and tasks way more.
+    - if I had planned I'd probably have noticed and adjusted my approach

 ### recursive functions:
 - call the same function from inside the function
     - elegant solution to complex problems